JoyZeng/Xcode-Project-Template/README.md

 Xcode5-Project-Template
 =======================

-Xcode5 Project Template, with CocoaPods &amp; .gitignore, based on SingleView &amp; CoreData Application.
+Xcode5 Project Template, with CocoaPods &amp; .gitignore, based on SingleView &amp; CoreData Application, using AFNetworking, ReactiveCocoa and MVVM.

 ##Installation
 Download, unzip, copy the `Custom Templates` folder to :